 -When that target temperature is reached, add the solution directly to the keg.

-If you’re hesitant to put 150 degree liquid in your cold beer, you can cool the mixture down.
-But don’t let it sit too long, especially in a refrigerator – the gelatin will begin to solidify you’ll be left with a cup of soggy, tasteless gelatin.
+You can cool the mixture if you’re hesitant to put 150-degree liquid in your cold beer.
+But don’t let it sit too long, especially in a refrigerator – the gelatin will begin to solidify you’ll end up with a cup of soggy, tasteless gelatin.

 While this method can work wonders, if you’re looking for a more direct addition to your beer to help clear it up, you’re in luck.

-Dosage rate on it’s instructions ranges for, 1/4 Tbsp to 2 Tbsp per 5 gallons of beer.
-1 Tbsp is often a good place to start for the first dose.
+The dosage rate on its instructions ranges from 1/4 Tbsp to 2 Tbsp per 5 gallons of beer, and 1 Tbsp is often a good place to start for the first dose.
 And that it is, Biofine Clear directly into the keg – no mixing, no heating, no waiting.
-Though he might want to take a minute to sanitize your measuring spoon, just in case.
+However, just in case, you might want to take a minute to sanitize your measuring spoon.

-Unless there are sizable chucks of any kind of matter floating in your beer, clarity has little to usually no affect on the final taste of your beer.
-But sometimes you want it to looks as good as it can to really show off your hard work.
+Unless there are sizable chunks of matter floating in your beer, clarity usually has little to no effect on your beer’s final taste.
+But sometimes you want it to look as good as possible to show off your hard work.
 Other times you may need it to be the clearest it can be for those last few points on your scoresheet.
-Whatever the reason, these are few things you can do help clear your beer.
+Whatever the reason, these are a few things you can do to help clear your beer.
 I hope you’ve found this helpful, and happy brewing!